-This time of the year is where most of our customers turn there attention from there furnace air ducts to there dryer ducts.
+This time of the year is when most of our customers turn their attention from their furnace air ducts to their dryer ducts.

 It’s very important to have a preventative maintenance cleaning of your dryer venting semi annually.
 This maintenance will prevent a potential fire or damage of the dryer itself.
 There are a few different methods to properly cleaning your venting and the chosen method is greatly dictated by the particular setup of the venting of your dryer.

 The Technician is outside at the exit point of the dry vent.

 The dryer is turned on to provide the push while technician feeds the device towards the dryer on the inside of the vent all to the back of the dryer.